Brooklyn Tower: Completion and opening

 The developers hired broker Jackie Totolo in early 2022 to market the retail space.
 That May, Life Time Fitness became the building's first commercial tenant, leasing 100000 ft2 as a fitness center and coworking space.
 Life Time was to operate the building's amenity spaces as part of its lease agreement.
 The construction crane was being disassembled by April 2022, and workers were installing the final facade panels on the crown two months later.
 The facade was largely completed by October 2022.
 JDS had planned to begin accepting applications for rental apartments in August 2022, but the application process had not started by that October.
+The Brooklyn Tower's crown was completed in February 2023.
+The next month, Stern placed the 368 rental apartments and the retail space for sale, asking $600 million to $700 million for these portions of the building.
+By then, the building was planned to receive a temporary certificate of occupancy.
+A housing lottery for 120 of the apartments commenced that April.
+By mid-2023, the amenity spaces were expected to open the next year.